Nakamura (album)

-Nakamura is the second studio album from French singer Aya Nakamura.
+Nakamura is the second studio album from French-Malian singer Aya Nakamura.
 It was released on 2 November 2018 through Warner Music France.
 A deluxe edition was also released on 25 October 2019.

 The album features guest appearances by Davido, Maluma and Niska.
 It was preceded by six singles, which are: "Djadja", "Copines", "La Dot", "Pookie", "Soldat" and "40%" all of which reached the top 10 in Nakamura's home country France.
+"Copines' also went viral on Instagram Reels in early 2021 after spawning a dance trend.